 - Most fatal truck accidents (78 percent) happen on weekdays

-- The blood alcohol of 3 percent of truck drivers was over 0.8
+- The blood alcohol of 3 percent of truck drivers tested was over the legal limit

 - Drivers of large trucks had the highest rate of previous accidents than any other group of drivers

-The report identified the most common settings that fatal truck accidents occur.
+The report identified the most common settings where fatal truck accidents occur.
 More than a quarter (27 percent) of fatal truck accidents occurred on the nation’s interstates.
-Rural drivers are at the highest risk of fatal trucks accidents—58 percent of accidents happened on rural roads.
+Rural drivers are at the highest risk of fatal truck accidents—58 percent of accidents happened on rural roads.

-States with the highest percentage of trucks involved with fatal accidents include:
+States with the highest percentage of trucks involved in fatal accidents include:

 - North Dakota (16.1%)